Soundarya Sharma

 Soundarya Sharma (born 20 September 1994) is an Indian actress.
 She made her acting debut with the romantic drama Ranchi Diaries in 2017.
-In 2022, she participated in Colors TV's reality show Bigg Boss 16.
+In 2022, she participated in Bigg Boss 16.
+She also appeared in the 2025 film Housefull 5.

 Early life

 Soundarya Sharma was born on 20 September 1994, in Preet Vihar, East Delhi, India.
 She was passionate about theatre, which led her to join the National School of Drama and the ACT 1 Theatre group.

 Career

 Sharma played the lead role in the film Ranchi Diaries, which was produced by Anupam Kher and Rashmin Majithia.
 The film was released in October 2017, and she was nominated for the 'Best Female Debutant' by Zee Cine Awards and Star Screen Awards.
 She won the 'Best Debutante' at the Jharkhand International Film Festival.
 She won the Lokmat Most Stylish Diva Award at Lokmat Stylish Awards in 2018.
 Soundarya was also a part of a Times Music exclusive release titled Garmi Mein Chill.

 She did a workshop with Lee Strasberg Theatre and Film Institute and a short-acting course from the New York Film Academy.
 In 2022, she was seen in MX Player's crime web series Raktanchal 2 playing Roli.
 She was also seen in Colors TV's reality show Bigg Boss 16.
 On Day 112, she was evicted, where she finished at 9th place.